GIScience/ohsome-now-stats-service/README.md

 `./gradlew release`

-The version scheme defaults can be overridden interactively if neccessary.
+The version scheme defaults can be overridden interactively if necessary.

 ### Maven-publish plugin